majkelo/poc-protobuf/README.md

-# TWO WAYS OF INSTALLING
+# TWO WAYS OF INSTALLING protoc (proto buffer compiler)

   - USING SCRIPT added to this repo